2023 Most Popular Astronomy & Astrophysics Bachelor's Degree Schools in the Far Western US Region

 About 35% of the students majoring in astronomy at the school are women while 65% are male.

 You’ll be in good company if you decide to attend University of California - Los Angeles.
 It ranked #4 on our 2023 Most Popular Astronomy & Astrophysics Bachelor’s Degree Schools in the Far Western US Region list.
-UCLA is a very large public school located in the large city of Los Angeles.
+UCLA is a fairly large public school located in the city of Los Angeles.

 About 50% of the students majoring in astronomy at the school are women while 50% are male.